AugustineY07/Neuron_Tracking/README.md

 Function - Example_run.m
 Goal: Demonstrate an example with 5 datasets
 Input: Animal AL032 shank 1 dataset 1 to 5
-Output: result_chain.mat - A matlab file contains the summary of chains within distance threshold,
+Output: result_chain.mat - A matlab file contains the summary of chains within distance threshold
+        chain_stats.mat - A matlab file contains the summary of L2 weight, firing rate, and xz locations of fully tracked chains

-3. Figure - code for reproducing figures
+4. Figure - code for reproducing figures